 Combining practical and case-based learning, delivered by a network of local and global diabetes experts, this online Postgraduate Diploma/Master of Science in Diabetes Care from the University of Warwick gives participants a deep understanding of all aspects of diabetes management, enabling graduates to excel in their healthcare career.

 Designed specifically to cater to busy healthcare professionals, the programme is based on international best practice in diabetes education and follows the patient journey from diagnosis to old age.
-It is delivered through a blended programme of workshops and face-to-face online tutorials, using best practice in medical education.

 Students obtaining a 60% or above in the Pg.
 Dip Diabetes Care will be able to seamlessly progress to the Master of Science.
 The M.Sc. in Diabetes Care is an additional 10 months of study and comprises a research methodologies module and a professional project.
 Within the professional project, you will be asked to produce and communicate a piece of work informed by the forefront of research and evaluation, with the potential for publication in a medical journal for a professional audience.